IPCC-AR7/ar7-src-fod-ch99-example_fig_repo/README.md

 For the first order draft (FOD), include the following content:

-- [ ] A metadata file (`CITATION.cff`) indicating the figure title, authors, the figure caption and the software used (e.g. Excel, Python, R, QGIS);
+- [ ] A metadata file (`CITATION.cff`) indicating the figure title, abstract and authors;
 - [ ] The figure itself in PNG format (e.g. `ar7-<report>-<draft>-<chapter>-<figure>.v1.0.png`);

 ### Second Order Draft

 For the second order draft (SOD), please include the additional information:

-- [ ] The list of datasets used in the figure, to be included in `CITATION.cff` file (see example below).
-At this point, specifying a `DOI` is not strictly necessary.
+- [ ] The list of references (datasets, papers) used to create the figure, to be included in `CITATION.cff` file (see example below).
+At this point, specifying a `DOI` for these references is not strictly necessary.

 ### Final Government Draft